hectorC/Blender_IR_HOA_Tracer/README.md

 3. **Render the impulse response**
    - Click **Render Ambisonic IR** in the panel.
    - The add-on caches the BVH for the scene and traces all passes, averaging the result.
-   - Status messages appear in the Info bar (and Blender�s console, if open).
+   - Status messages appear in the Info bar (and Blender's console, if open).
 4. **Retrieve the output**
    - By default the IR is saved as `ir_output.wav` next to the `.blend` file.
-   - If Blender cannot write to that folder, it falls back to Blender�s temporary directory or the system temp directory.
+   - If Blender cannot write to that folder, it falls back to Blender's temporary directory or the system temp directory.
 The console message includes the exact path.

 ## Parameter Reference